LiveNathan/blog/_posts/2025-07-29-sample-accurate-kernel-switching-overlap-save.md

 implementing sample-accurate kernel
 switching using the overlap-save method.

+See all of the code on [GitHub](https://github.com/LiveNathan/convolution-kernel-switching-demo).

 ## The Problem

 When processing audio with convolution-based filters, we sometimes need to change the filter characteristics while the audio is playing.
-Simply swapping out kernels at arbitrary sample boundaries might work with time domain convolution, but in real time processing we want to stay in the frequency domain as much as possible.
+Simply swapping out kernels at arbitrary sample boundaries might work with time domain convolution, but in real-time processing we want to stay in the frequency domain as much as possible.

-## Why Kernel Switching Matters

-Imagine you're building a synthesizer where the filter cutoff follows an envelope.
-If you simply swap kernels at arbitrary points, you'll hear clicks every time the kernel changes.
-Sample-accurate switching ensures smooth transitions while maintaining the precise timing that audio applications demand.

-Real-world examples include:

-- Envelope-controlled filters in synthesizers
-- Dynamic EQ that responds to input characteristics
-- Crossfading between different impulse responses
-- Time-varying reverb effects

 ## Extending the Interface